 Some were clearly classically trained, others seemed self-taught.
 Some went abstract, some depicted familiar pop culture references.
 But everyone brought something different to the table—which was a testament to the organizers’ commitment to booking a diverse roster of talent.

-Craig Olejnik, one of the event's organizers, selected the evening’s combatants from hundreds of hopeful applicants.
-Olejnik told me that the wide spectrum of humanity on display in the ring was no accident.
+Craig Oljenik, one of the event's organizers, selected the evening’s combatants from hundreds of hopeful applicants.
+Oljenik told me the wide spectrum of humanity on display in the ring was no accident.
 Art Battle is absolutely looking to cast as inclusive a net as possible when it comes to finding artists.

 As an interlude between rounds, Ethiopian painter Yared Nigussu, a former Art Battle champion banned from competition after winning too many times, worked on a close-up of a face.
 One look at it instantly conveyed why he was no longer allowed to dunk on the other contestants.